 On a whim one Sunday afternoon I thought I’d try making pork medallions with some of the amazing herbs happily growing in our garden.
 I stuck to the rosemary and thyme for this recipe, but we have some sage that is growing out of it’s mind crazy this year.
 We’ll have to come up with some other recipes for that…it’s a beautiful problem to have!

-My son competed in Pro Start during high school (which is basically a 2 year cooking school for high school kids) and his Provo High School had two teams competing in the State competition during his junior year.
-His team cooked lamb and the other team cooked pork medallions…the lamb beat out the pork medallions and took 1st in state, so they actually got to go to nationals to compete, which is a blog post for another day.
+My son competed in Pro Start during High School (which is basically a 2 year cooking school for high school kids) and his high school had two teams competing in the State competition during his junior year.
+His team cooked lamb and the other team cooked pork medallions…the lamb beat out the pork medallions and took 1st in state, so they actually got to go to nationals to compete, which is blog post for another day.
 Let’s just say it was my son, 4 girls and whole lot of fun in San Diego, CA!

 It’s actually a pretty quick meal to put together…pair it with some roasted veggies or butter basted baby red potatoes and a salad and you’ve got dinner on the table in no time.
 Hope it makes your mouth smile as much as it does ours!

-- Prep the mustard and herbs…place the Dijon mustard in a small bowl and the herbs on a small plate so you’re prepared for dusting the medallions after you cut them.
+- Prep the mustard and herbs.
+Place the mustard in a small bowl and the herbs on a small plate, set aside.

-- Mix bone broth, Otto’s cassava flour and balsamic vinegar together in a bowl and whisk well til all the flour is completely incorporated.
+- Mix bone broth, Otto’s cassava flour and balsamic vinegar together in a bowl and whisk til all the flour is completely incorporated, set aside.

 - Pat the pork tenderloin dry.
 Carefully remove the silver skin that is typically always on one side.
 If you leave this silver skin on, when it’s cooked it will tighten up that section of the medallion and synch up the meat on that side, making it tough and not cook very evenly.
-Take the time to removed it…it will make a difference.
+Take the time to remove it.
 Just use a sharp knife and go slow so that you don’t cut into the tenderloin too much.

-- Once all medallions are cut, use a brush and paint the mustard around the sides of a medallion and then roll in fresh herbs.
+- Once all medallions are cut, use a brush and paint the mustard around the sides of a medallion and sprinkle with fresh herbs.
 (If you’re using dried herbs, just remember that you won’t want to use as much of them as they are more concentrated, rather than roll them in the herbs you can dust sprinkle the herbs on the sides) and place on plate.
-Prep the rest of the medallions the same way till they are all painted and some herb love goin’ on!
+Repeat with remaining medallions.